dell/csm-docs/content/docs/getting-started/installation/kubernetes/powermax/prerequisite/_index.md

 ---

-## Prerequisites

-The following requirements must be met before installing the CSI Driver for Dell PowerMax:
+The following requirements must be met before installing the CSI Driver for PowerMax:

 - A Kubernetes or OpenShift cluster (see [supported versions](../../../../csidriver/#features-and-capabilities)).
 - If enabling CSM for Authorization, please refer to the Authorization deployment steps first